gidavies/AlarmsIOTSimulator/README.md

 - TrueImageURL is the URL to an image that can be used for a true positive event (i.e. cause for concern).
 - EventInterval is the number of milliseconds to pause between each Event being published.
 Must be greater than 0.

-You can also build a Docker image using the included Dockerfile:
+You can also build a Docker image using the included Dockerfile such as:

-e.g. docker build --rm -f Dockerfile -t alarmsiotsimulator:latest .
+`docker build --rm -f Dockerfile -t alarmsiotsimulator:latest .`

 The container can then be run with a similar command line to above:

-docker run alarmsiotsimulator EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval
+`docker run alarmsiotsimulator EventTopicURL EventResourcePath EventKey FalseImageURL TrueImageURL EventInterval`